Group RRSP Information

 The assets of this plan are not considered part of the assets/liabilities of Simon Fraser University.

 You can join the plan at any time.

-If you choose to contribute on behalf of your spouse, your spouse must also complete and enrolment form.
+If you choose to contribute on behalf of your spouse, your spouse must also complete an enrolment form.

-Sun Life can begin accepting contributions when we receive the completed form.
+Sun Life can begin accepting contributions when they receive the completed form.

 You can contribute any amount to the plan within the limits described under 'Maximum Contributions to the Plan".